One binary instead of eight systems

 Cache + separate API server + separate MCP server One greycat serve (REST + OpenAPI + MCP + static web)

-~8 services — each a separate failure domain, a separate thing to secure and a separate sync point — versus 1 self-contained binary.
+Around 8 services — each a separate failure domain, a separate thing to secure and a separate sync point — collapse into 1 self-contained binary.

 Capabilities, side by side